About Wei Ma, Ph.D.

 4. Shangqing Liu; Wei Ma#; Jian Wang; Xiaofei Xie; Ruitao Feng; and Yang Liu.
 2024.
 Enhancing Code Vulnerability Detection via Vulnerability-Preserving Data Augmentation.
 In Proceedings of the 25th ACM SIGPLAN/SIGBED International Conference on Languages, Compilers, and Tools for Embedded Systems (LCTES 2024).
 Association for Computing Machinery, New York, NY, USA, 166–177. https://doi.org/10.1145/3652032.3657564

 I study the fundamental capabilities and practical applications of LLMs in software engineering.
 My research investigates syntax and semantic understanding in code pre-trained models, develops generic code embedding techniques, and explores collaborative software learning through AI-based tools for program understanding and automated debugging.
+This work bridges software engineering and AI to enhance developer productivity and code quality.

 1. Wei Ma; Shangqing Liu; Mengjie Zhao; Xiaofei Xie; Wenhang Wang; Qiang Hu; Jie Zhang; Yang Liu; Unveiling Code Pre-Trained Models: Investigating Syntax and Semantics Capacities, ACM TOSEM, 2024, 33(7): 1-29.